Singles holidays in April

 Health and sports holidays

 You could join a small group of single travellers and one of the UK’s leading yoga teachers on a yoga holiday with a choice of gorgeous destinations including Morocco, Spain’s Costa del Sol and Ibiza.
-If you want to give your mind and body a five-star MOT, try this detox retreat which is almost exclusively attended by people travelling along.
-If you’re looking to shed a few pounds, try a weight loss holiday.
+If you want to give your mind and body a five-star MOT, try this detox retreat which is almost exclusively attended by people travelling alone.
+Or if you’re looking to shed a few pounds before the summer, consider a weight loss holiday.

 Golf is a fun and sociable way to enjoy the countryside.
 Solos Holidays runs golf holidays exclusively for single travellers in the UK and destinations in Europe including the Algarve.
 If you don’t have a handicap you can join a more laid-back week in Corfu.